$\pi$-PIC: a framework for modular particle-in-cell developments and simulations: Solvers

 we can transform these set of equation into matrix form

 Following standard procedure we transform this matrix equation into the one with diagonal matrix by transforming the basis.
 Under such transformation the diagonal elements have the form:

 The exact solution can then be expressed using two sine and cosine function computations.
 This procedure is implemented in $\pi$-PIC for the second-order solver that is available under the name \texttt{emc2}.
-The implementation follows the outline patterns \cite{hi-chi2023pipic}.
+The implementation follows the method outlined in \cite{hi-chi2023pipic}.